-2.2 Harold Ernest Le Seelleur died on 22nd October 1996, bequeathing assets to the States of Jersey for itself and its successors in perpetuity, for the following purpose, as detailed under his Will dated 28th December 1988 (the Will was registered in the Royal Court on 27th November 1996) -
+2.2.
+Harold Ernest Le Seelleur died on 22 October 1996, bequeathing assets to the States of Jersey for itself and its successors in perpetuity, for the following purpose as detailed under his will dated 28 December 1988 (The will was registered in Royal Court on 27 November 96):-

-"for the benefit of aged, infirm and needy residents of the Island.".
+"for the benefit of aged, infirm and needy residents of the Island."

-- 2.3 The acceptance of the bequest by the States was expressed in the terms of proposition P.71/1997 ["Bequest of the late Mr. H.E.
-Le Seelleur"] of the Health and Social Services Committee, adopted by the States on 2nd June 1997.
-Under the proposition it was decided that the administration of the Fund should be carried out by the Health and Social Services Committee (now the Minister for Health and Social Services). - 2.4 The assets originally settled into the Fund comprised Jersey-based property.
-Lifelong enjoyment was provided for 2 properties: Nos.
-1 and 4, The Denes, Grève D'Azette, St. Clement. - 2.5 The Testator expressly wished that the Executor, Mrs. Pugsley, be consulted with a particular view towards the use of the properties for the benefit of aged, infirm and needy residents of the Island. - 2.6 The Will makes no differentiation between whether bequests should be made out of capital or income of the Fund.
-Therefore this gives the administrators of the Fund the power to distribute all available assets to needy causes as they arise (excluding properties held for life interest).
+- 2.3.
+The acceptance of the bequest by the States was expressed in the terms of proposition P.71/97 of the Health & Social Services Committee, adopted by the States on 2 June 1997.
+Under the proposition it was decided that the administration of the Fund should be carried out by the Minister for Health and Social Services (formerly known as The Health and Social Services Committee). - 2.4.
+The assets originally settled into the Fund comprised of Jersey based property.
+Life long enjoyment was provided for two properties; number 1 and 4 The Denes, Greve D'Azette, St Clements. - 2.5.
+The Testator, expressly wished that the Executor, Mrs Pugsley, be consulted with a particular view towards the use of the properties for the benefit of aged, infirm and needy residents of the Island. - 2.6.
+The will makes no differentiation between whether bequests should be made out of capital or income of the fund.
+Therefore this gives the administrators of the Fund the power to distribute all available assets to needy causes as they arise. (excluding when properties held with a life interest).